Back to Articles

 Published on April 22, 2026

-Step 1: Audit Your Global Styles
+Step 1: Audit and Centralize Global Styles

-Step 2: Using Automated Converters
+Step 2: Using Visual and Automated Converters

-Efficiency Tip
+Architect's Tip

 "Don't aim for 100% utility coverage on day one.
 Move your foundations (colors/fonts) to @theme first, then refactor your components one by one using a visual converter to ensure pixel-accuracy."